Greetings and thanks for visiting my QRZ page.

 Direct International (DX) please enclose 1 greenstamp and SAE.
 Our outbound international postage is just $1.05 US so I can pay the extra $.05 to get a card to you (-:

-USA, HF QSLs please include an SASE no greeenstamps needed.
+USA, HF/ 6m V/U QSLs please include an SASE no greeenstamps needed.

 Sorry no eQsl But I will return all BURO cards quickly via the BURO.
 The BURO can take many months but I will do MY part quickly.

-In the shack On HF I use a Yaesu FT-950, Dentron AT-3K tuner.
+In the shack on HF and 6m I use an Elecraft K3 with LP-PAN panadapter, a Yaesu Quadra amp and an old Dentron AT-3K tuner.

-Generally my full-time HF antenna is a 3 element, Parallel wire, Inverted “V” dipole that is cut for 12/17/40/80 Meters but kinda' works on all the other HF bands via the tuner.
-The “V” dipole is at 12 Meters high at the apex and the ends are about 4 meters off of the ground.
-I am also using a CushCraft A3S at about 14 meters for 10/15/20m and a CushCraft R-5 for 10/12/15/17/20m as needed.
+Generally my full-time HF antennas are a small CushCraft A3S tribander up at 14 Meters or a 4 element Parallel wire, Inverted “V” dipole that is cut for 12/17/40/80 Meters but kinda' works on all the other HF bands via the tuner.
+The “V” dipole is12 Meters high at the apex and the ends are about 4 meters off of the ground.
+For 160 Meters I use a shortened (65'), top loaded, top fed sloper at just 35' high.

-When on 6 Meters I use about 80 watts into a small Comet 4 element beam up about 50' above the ground.along with a M2 5 element beam up at 30'.
+When on 6 Meters I use about 80 watts for CW/SSB (much less for digi) into a small Comet 4 element beam up about 50' above the ground.along with a M2 5 element beam up at 30'.
 There is a nice terrain advantage here with a 225' drop-off toward the East.
 Prior to installing the Comet I used a 2 element homebrew Moxon with great success ($20 worth of parts from Home Depot -- see pictures near bottom).

 Regards and good DX, John NA6L (XYL is KJ6JAL)

 NPOTA micro rig

 San Diego, California.
 East from the antenna!
 Inverted "V" 3 element 12/17/40/80m home QTH